 Go to the Tools menu, open 'Options':

 - On the first panel, set 'Anisotropic Filtering' to 'High'.
-That's how good backgrounds look.
+That makes backgrounds look better.
 Set the 'Labels' to 'Small'.
 Under 'Terrain', make sure 'Use high quality' is selected.

-- On the 'Cache' panel, assuming you have a fairly new computer and tons of hard drive space, put in a great big number, like '99999' in both boxes, then close the Options box.
+- On the 'Cache' panel, put in a great big number, like '99999' in both boxes, then close the Options box.
 GE will intercede and put in the two max numbers.
 That'll (hopefully) keep most every place you visit stored on the drive so, if you go to the same spot a month from now, it won't have to re-download the images.
 Open the Options back up.

 - The 'Navigation' panel's 'Fly-To Speed' is how fast you move when double-clicking on a sidebar entry.
+Start off with '.08'.
 Over on the lower-right, check 'Do not automatically…'.
-I find the feature kind of annoying and I'm not sure why it's on by default.
+I find the feature annoying and I'm not sure why it's on by default.

 - On the 'General' tab, you might want to turn off the 'tooltips', and select your email program if you're planning on emailing spots to people.
 Close the Options.

 As far as the 'Layers' area goes, when you're looking for more info on a remote spot, turn on the 'Photos' and 'Gallery' and double-click on any icons that appear next to the object of interest.
-If those don't produce anything, check everything and hope for the best.
+If those don't produce anything, check everything and cross your fingers.